Glomerulonephritis in Children

 How is glomerulonephritis treated in a child?

-Most children with kidney disease see both a pediatrician or family doctor and a nephrologist.
+Most children with kidney disease see both a pediatrician or family healthcare provider and a nephrologist.
 A nephrologist is a healthcare provider with special training to treat kidney problems.

 Treatment will depend on your child’s symptoms, age, and general health.
-It will also depend on how severe the condition is, and the cause.
+It will also depend on the severity of the condition and the cause.
 Treatments focus on slowing the progression of the disease and preventing complications.

 Treatment may include changes to your child’s diet.
 Your child may need to limit: